 Materials informatics tools for supervised and unsupervised machine learning methods to predict crystal structures (Anton Oliynyk, Hunter College, CUNY, New York, USA)

-Magnetic properties of complex ternary rare earth intermetallics in the light macro- and micro-measurements (Andrzej Szytuła, Jagiellonian University, Kraków, Poland)
+Magnetic properties of complex ternary rare-earth intermetallics in the light macro- and micro-measurements (Andrzej Szytuła, Jagiellonian University, Kraków, Poland)

 IMPORTANT DATES

-March 15, 2026 – deadline for submission of abstracts
+April 15, 2026 – deadline for submission of abstracts

 June 15, 2026 – opening of the conference